macleginn/bivaltyp/content/languages/descriptions/Abaza.md

 ```

-All locative preverbs are invariably glossed “LOC”, but the actual shape of the specific applicative preverb is indicated (in a simplified form) in the valency pattern label, e.g., the valency pattern of the verb in (5) is represented as “ABS_LOCpca”, because the second argument is associated with the locative preverb *p.č̣a*.
+All locative preverbs are invariably glossed “LOC”, but the actual shape of the specific applicative preverb is indicated (in a simplified form) in the valency pattern label, e.g., the valency pattern of the verb in (5) is represented as “ABS_LOCpca”, because the second argument is associated with the locative preverb <span class="predicate-translation">p.č̣a</span>.

 ```